2016–17 Sacramento Kings season

 The 2016–17 Sacramento Kings season was the 72nd season of the franchise, its 68th season in the National Basketball Association (NBA), and its 32nd in Sacramento.
 It was their first season at Golden 1 Center.
 On May 10, 2016, the Kings hired Dave Joerger as their new head coach.

+The team formally changed their jerseys prior to the start of the season, which darkened the shade of purple while having silver panels.